-Apr 24/May 1/May 8/ May 15
+Apr 23/ Apr 30/May 7/ May 14

-These lectures will demonstrate how to plan projects as a means of assistance to chemical industries in developing countries.
-Economic evaluation and examples of practice are included.
+These lectures will show how to plan projects as a means of assistance to the chemical industry in developing countries.
+Economical evaluation and examples of practice are included.
+Broadly the lectures will include 1.
+Industrial Feasibility Studies and Project Implementation / Management and 2.
+Industrial Bio-Technologies and Climate Change.